yomimono/stitchcraft/README.md

 Stitchcraft is written in OCaml and uses several OCaml tools including the [dune](https://github.com/ocaml/dune) build system.
 See documentation there to get started.

-A better user experience for such folks is coming someday.
+A better user experience for such folks may come someday.

 # How can I use it?

-Stitchcraft bundles several executables for command-line use.
-Most are subcommands under `stitchcraft`, further subdivided into several categories. `stitchcraft --help` should help you find what you're looking for.
+Stitchcraft bundles several subcommands under `stitchcraft`, further subdivided into several categories. `stitchcraft --help` should help you find what you're looking for.

+If you're interested in writing your own OCaml program using these libraries, you'll probably be interested in `stitchy/lib`, where core type definitions and several helpful operations are defined.
+Try a `dune utop` in the top-level `stitchcraft` directory to play around with what `stitchcraft` offers.

 ## Importing Graphics